 This classic dessert starts out with a delicious homemade pie crust that’s tender and flaky.
 The luscious pumpkin pie filling is rich and creamy with just the right amount of sweetness and warm spices.

-A big dollop of whipped cream makes this pie the perfect ending to a holiday meal!
+A big dollop of whipped cream makes this dessert the perfect ending to a holiday meal!

 servings of pumpkin pie topped with whipped cream